 by the sale of the 1997 McLaren F1, and followed that up with further

 success in early October with the first ever Bonhams sale at the Simeone Foundation Museum in Philadelphia, Pennsylvania.
-Led by the sale of a 1972 Ferrari 365 GTB/4 Daytona Coupé for $357,000, the entire auction realized just under $3 million.
+Led by the sale of a 1972 Ferrari 365 GTB/4 Daytona Coupé for $357,000, the entire auction realised just under $3 million.

 Meanwhile, in Europe, the team is preparing for a return to Grand Palais in Paris in early February for a sale that will offer not only motor cars, motorcycles and automobilia, but also wine and the 20th century decorative arts.

-With all the excitement of the past few months one might think the team would be taking a well-earned break in the run up to Christmas but far from it – everyone is gearing up for our November sales at our New Bond Street saleroom and in Yorkshire, and our end-of-year sale at Mercedes-Benz World Brooklands in December with the aim of ending the year on a high... and only the minor distraction of planning what style of mustache to grow for "Movember" .
+With all the excitement of the past few months one might think the team would be taking a well-earned break in the run up to Christmas but far from it – everyone is gearing up for our November sales at our New Bond Street saleroom and in Yorkshire, and our end-of-year sale at Mercedes-Benz World Brooklands in December with the aim of ending the year on a high... and only the minor distraction of planning what style of moustache to grow for "Movember" .